Chapter 28 – Corporate Social Responsibility

 Political Backlash & Policy Changes

-While DEI programs have grown in recent decades, they also face significant criticism.
-Some argue that DEI initiatives go beyond the role of business or create unfair advantages.
-This backlash has led to legal and political changes.
+While DEI programs have expanded over the past two decades, they also face substantial criticism.
+Some opponents argue that DEI efforts go beyond the proper role of business or give certain groups an unfair advantage.
+This backlash has led to a wave of legal and policy changes across states and at the federal level.

 Outlook